Susan Howatch: St Benet's trilogy

-The St. Benet's trilogy takes place in the London of the 1980s and 1990s.
+The St Benet's trilogy takes place in the London of the 1980s and 1990s.
 Again, it illustrates the changes in the Anglican Church in those years and brings back many of the characters in the Starbridge series.
-However, while the Church is still at the heart of the books, there is an increased emphasis on characters who are not members of the clergy.
+However, while the church is still at the heart of the books, there is an increased emphasis on characters who are not members of the clergy.
 Like the six preceding books, each in the trilogy is written in the first person by a different narrator.A Question of Integrity (given the title The Wonder Worker in the United States), picks up the story of Nicholas Darrow twenty years after the last of the Starbridge novels.
 Nick is now rector of a church in the City of London, where he runs a centre for the ministry of healing.
 His own life is greatly affected by events taking place at the centre, especially after he meets Alice Fletcher, an insecure new worker there, and is forced to reassess his beliefs and commitments as a result.The High Flyer narrates the story of a City lawyer, Carter Graham, who "has it all".
-Her outwardly successful life, complete with highly compensated career and suitable marriage, undergoes profound changes after harrowing events smacking of the occult begin to occur, which reveal that things are not what they seem.

-Finally, The Heartbreaker follows the life of Gavin Blake, a charismatic prostitute specializing in powerful, influential male clients, who finds himself at the centre of a criminal empire and must fight to save his life.
+Her outwardly successful life, complete with highly compensated career and suitable marriage, undergoes profound changes after harrowing events smacking of the occult begin to occur, which reveal that things are not what they seem.The Heartbreaker follows the life of Gavin Blake, a charismatic prostitute specializing in powerful, influential male clients, who finds himself at the centre of a criminal empire and must fight to save his life.
 Meanwhile, both Graham and Darrow must deal with their own weaknesses in trying to help Gavin.